When is I'm a Celebrity... Get Me Out of Here! back on TV?

 Will Ant McPartlin be back on I’m a Celebrity this year?

-Ant McPartlin is under no pressure to return to TV and the presenter will only come back when he is “well” and “ready”, according to ITV’s chief executive.
+Previously ITV’s chief executive had said that Ant was under no pressure to return to TV and the presenter will only come back when he is “well” and “ready”.

 Ahead of the 2017 series, TV boss Kevin Lygo said Ant was ‘irreplaceable’ and that he would remain on I’m a Celebrity following his stint in rehab that summer.